Monument Valley 2

 Monument Valley 2 (stylized as Monument Valley II) is an indie puzzle game developed and published by Ustwo Games.
 It is the sequel to the 2014 game Monument Valley.
 It was released for iOS in June 2017, and released for Android in November 2017.
 A new chapter called The Lost Forest was freely added in October 2021.
 Monument Valley 2+, an Apple Arcade exclusive, was released on March 11, 2022.
-The PC version of the game, Monument Valley 2: Panoramic Edition, released on Steam in July 2022.
+The PC version of the game, Monument Valley 2: Panoramic Edition, was released for Microsoft Windows in July 2022 and the game was later also released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in April 2025.
 A sequel, Monument Valley 3, was released in December 2024.

 Gameplay

-Monument Valley 2 is presented in an isometric view.
+Monument Valley 2 is presented in an isometric view, similarly to the first game of the series.
 The goal is to guide Ro and her child through mazes that include elements of optical illusions and impossible objects.
 The player can tap on the screen to move either Ro or her child (depending on the chapter) or to trigger changes in the architecture of the level to complete the puzzle.
+At the start of the game, Ro's child follows Ro, and the player cannot control her independently.
+However, at some point in the game they split – Ro and Ro's child play the levels individually, with Ro's child growing to an adult – until, in the final levels, they rejoin and are controlled separately.